 The Bureau of Labor Statistics indicates that the PA career path has a bright outlook, with employment in this crucial aspect of healthcare to grow faster than average for all occupations for the next 5-10 years.

-More great content from Anthony Simon coming soon.
+More great content from Physician Assistant Karl Simon coming soon.